shapeshed/jekyll.shapeshed.com/_posts/2010-04-27-learning_iphone_development_interface_builder.md

 ---
 layout: post
 title: Learning iPhone Development - Interface Builder
-excerpt: I'm following along with the Stanford University iPhone development Winter 2009 course.
+description: I'm following along with the Stanford University iPhone development Winter 2009 course.
 In this article I walk-through assignment 1A and create a simple view using Interface Builder.
 categories: [iPhone, Objective-C]
 ---